-Desist from profiteering, Aregbesola warns fuel stations – Vanguard
+In Defence of Aregbesola – THISDAY Newspapers

 |

-Osogbo—GOVERNOR Rauf Aregbesola of Osun State has called on fuel marketers in the state to desist from hoarding, profiteering and engaging in other unethical practises that could make life more difficult for residents and people of the state.
-The …

-We have Shown Genuine Leadership In Osun – Aregbesola
+We've Shown Genuine Leadership In Osun – Aregbesola

 Do you have something awesome to share with the world?
 Click here to share